HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/index.md

 HCL People Service focus on providing a seamless and adaptable experience within HCL Digital Experience (DX) platforms.
 People Service enables practitioners and developers with integration points, hooks, components, or interfaces to incorporate these services into user-facing applications effectively.

-This document provides an overview of how to incorporate People Service into the HCL Digital Experience (DX).
-It details the entry points for integration, approaches, and strategies to effectively surface Business Card web component into existing DX environments and customization.
+This document provides an overview of how to integrate People Service into HCL Digital Experience (DX).
+It outlines the entry points, approaches, and strategies for effectively incorporating the Business Card web component into existing DX environments and customization.

 - [Business card component](./business_card.md)
 - [Rendering business card using person tag](./rendering_business_card_person_tag.md)